Prince of Fire

-The Prince of Fire is a 2005 spy novel by Daniel Silva.
+Prince of Fire is a 2005 spy novel by Daniel Silva.
 It spent four weeks as a New York Times Bestseller.

 Plot summary

-After terrorists bomb the Israeli embassy in Rome, agents at Israel’s intelligence service —better known as the Office— struggle to determine a precise motive for the attack.
+After terrorists bomb the Israeli embassy in Rome, agents at Israel's intelligence service —better known as the Office— struggle to determine a precise motive for the attack.
 The investigation uncovers a CD filled with highly sensitive information about Gabriel Allon, a legendary hit man for the Office.
 No longer safe outside of Israel, Gabriel returns reluctantly to his homeland with Italian girlfriend and fellow Office agent Chiara Zolli.

 Lev, the current director of the Office, has long resented Gabriel's close ties to Ari Shamron, former director of the Office, as well as his recent clandestine work for Shamron.
 Lev demands that Gabriel officially rejoin the Office so he can benefit from the protection of other agents.
 However, Gabriel and Shamron also recognize that Lev seeks to control and curtail their secret operations.

 Lev instructs Gabriel to remain in Israel and assigns him a research team to investigate the bombing and its link to Gabriel.
 Thus, Yossi, Dina, Yaakov, and Rimona come under Gabriel's direction.
 Dina connects a series of seemingly random terrorist attacks and attributes them to Khaled al-Khalifa, a mysterious descendant of Palestinian warlords.
 Indeed, Dina points out, Shamron and Gabriel each led operations against Khaled's relatives.
 Though adopted by Yasser Arafat as a child, Khaled grew up abroad and never became a visible force within the PLO.
 Dina proposes that, hidden behind a carefully constructed European identity, Khaled has masterminded brutal attacks against Israel, including the recent embassy bombing.
 In fact, all of the attacks seem to commemorate the murders of Palestinians, including Khaled's father and organizer of Black September, Sabri al-Khalifa.
 Dina suggests that another attack is imminent: she anticipates an act of terror to commemorate the Israeli razing of Beit Sayeed, the hometown of Khaled's Palestinian ancestors.
 Only twenty-eight days remain until the fiftieth anniversary of that event.

 The reader learns that Khaled lives as a prosperous and renowned French archeologist under the identity of Paul Martineau.
-He organizes terror attacks through an Arab associate in Marseilles.
+He organizes terror attacks through an Arab associate in Marseille.
 The reader also discovers that the arrangements for Khaled's next attack are underway.